rhicu/rift-discord-bot/README.md

 Now you have to install the following packages:

 * discord.js - "npm install --save discord.js"
+* sequalize - "npm install --save sequalize"
-* mongodb - "npm install --save mongodb"
+* mysql2 - "npm install --save mysql2"

 Finally you have to create a new file in the "src"-folder named "config.json".
 Open the file and write: